Skip to content

 Assuming everything went well, you’ll obtain an id_token (JWT) and code.
 For now we’ll use the code.
 Submit it to your backend by whichever means you prefer (form submission, fetch, URL redirect etc.)

-Your backend needs to exchange the code for details about the newly created passkey.
+Your backend should exchange the code for details about the new passkey.

 We’ll use the @passlock/server library to do this, but you can also make a vanilla REST call